rleddy/run-petri/README.md

 * step
 * report

 This example always shows 0 values for the exit nodes.
-But, step outputs that they receive the values to perform their tasks
+Exit nodes do not store their resource.
+They execute a callback that operates on the value derived from the resource that is receives.
+In many real situations, it may be that the exit node send commands to hardware elements.

 # Creating subclasses of the pNode class.